Decorative

 Its importance in human physiology as a modulator of key functions, well-documented in many peer-reviewed scientific publications, represents a potentially attractive target for pharmacological intervention.

-Recent approvals of cannabinoid-based therapies have only scratched the surface of the potential of how modulation of the ECS can impact health.
+The development of endocannabinoid system-targeting therapies have only scratched the surface of the potential of how modulation of the ECS can impact health.
 Skye is a leader in exploring and advancing this burgeoning area of medicine.

 Our Approach